HunterTwoOneOne/HunterTwoOneOne.github.io/README.md

 # HunterTwoOneOne.github.io
 *Long, Nathanael H. || For Comments, Questions, & Concerns -- nathanaellong@nathanaellong.com*

+The nathanaellong.com mailbox is not regularly monitored.
+Please do not expect a swift reply.

 ***This is my personal account, however this repository is specific for my course at Wake Tech.***

 **Contents are for my CTI110 related course work, please disregard as training material.**